axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Migrate 10.0.21 To 10.0.22
 --------------------------

-- Since Portal is using a new session timeout approach, the ``Portal.ClientSideTimeout`` variable will be deprecated.
+- Since Portal is using new session timeout approach, the ``Portal.ClientSideTimeout`` variable will be removed.
   If you need to configure the session timeout, we highly recommend doing so in the ``web.xml`` file instead.
   For more information, please refer to the :dev-url:`Engine Guide web.xml </doc/|version|/engine-guide/configuration/files/web-xml.html>`.

 Migrate 10.0.19 To 10.0.20
 --------------------------